 Bangkok is famous for its markets, where you can haggle and get cheap deals on food and clothes.
 The popular one among them is the Chatuchak Market.
 Only on the weekends and showcasing around 8,000 stalls, even a 4-5 hour walk won’t let you complete the place.

-I specially booked my trip on the weekend so I visit the market and I have to say, no regrets at all.
+I booked our trip especially keeping in mind the weekend so I visit the market and I have to say, no regrets at all.

 If you’re walking around the city, you will notice lots of stalls selling fresh fruit juices.
-These cost only around AED 1 or 2 and you can get to try some pretty good combinations.
+These cost hardly a dollar and you can get to try some pretty good combinations.
 Also, do not forget to try Durian, known as the smelliest fruit in the world but also the tastiest!
 If you aren’t a risk taker, you can get durian chips which are a dehydrated version minus some smell.

 Visiting China Town or Khao San Road will expose you to some crazy street side food, some of which are almost alive when eaten.

-The Floating Market is something which should absolutely not be missed.
+The Floating Market is something which should absolutely not be missed from the places to see in Bangkok.
 Damnoen Saduak Floating Market is located around an hour and a half away from the main city, but we managed to hire a private cab that cost AED 300 for the boat ride alone.